Dear Church brethren, friends and associates,

 God’s commands on gathered weekly worship:

-In order to demonstrate that the government’s rules trigger the necessity of non conformity we must understand the biblical command for the Church to gather for weekly worship.
+In order to demonstrate that the government’s new regulation triggers the necessity of non conformity we must understand the biblical command for the Church to gather for weekly worship.

-Firstly, the word Church is ‘Ekklesia’ in the original Greek of scripture – it means ‘assembly’, it is a religious ‘congregation for the primary purpose of worship.
+Firstly, the word Church is ‘Ekklesia’ in the original Greek of scripture – it means ‘called out; assembly’, it is a religious congregation for the primary purpose of worship.
 While it is true Christians are part of a worldwide and universal ‘assembly’, yet the Lord has called His people to gather in localised assemblies for weekly worship.
 The Church must gather, if the Church cannot gather it cannot fulfil its purpose as mandated by God.

-In Christian theology based upon scripture – the Spirit of Christ is present in a unique way among the gathered Church and in such a way that He is not when we are splintered.
-Singing in a living room separated from the voices and presence of our brethren is not an acceptable replacement.
-Likewise with the preaching of God’s word – notwithstanding the good that can still be derived from a relayed sermon, we ought to be in the presence of the minister before God.
+In Christian theology based upon Holy Scripture – the Spirit of Christ is present in a unique way among the gathered Church and in such a special way that is different from private worship.
+Singing in a living room separated from the voices and presence of Christ’s church is not an acceptable replacement, even if the flesh is satisfied with it.
+Likewise with the preaching of God’s word (notwithstanding the good that can still be derived from a relayed sermon) we ought to be in the presence of the minister and the brethren before God.

 Secondly, this worship is indeed the chief purpose of the Lord’s Day (what we refer to as the Christian Sabbath).
-Worship is for God, during this discussion I have heard about “our freedoms and our desires and our worship” being taken from us, yet it is foremostly God’s worship that is being banned.
-It is a command that we be present ourselves before the Lord in one mind and one spirit, to pray, to sing to praises, to preach the word of God, to edify each other in fellowship.
+Let us carefully note; Worship is for God.
+Worship is for God before it is for us, as established in the 4th commandment.
+During the current debate, I have heard about “our freedoms and our worship” being taken from us, which is of course true and yet it is fore mostly God’s worship that is being banned.
+It is God that is being robbed of what He is due and what He has commanded is being arbitrarily denied (see below).
+It is a command that we present ourselves before the Lord in one mind and one spirit to pray, to sing praises, to preach the word of God, to edify each other in fellowship.